What does this funding get me?

 How can I access the money?

-South Carolina: The SC Energy Office is preparing its application to DOE.
-Check the status of the application on DOE’s tracker map.
+South Carolina: The SC Energy Office submitted its application to DOE in early January 2025 and has paused work on the rebates pending further information and instruction from DOE.
 For more information, contact Gretchen Pool, Energy Program Coordinator at 803-737-0984 in the SC Energy Office.

 What is the timeline?